What Women Should Know About Fruit and Bone Health

 Conclusion

-Keeping fruits on hand helps you enjoy this age-defying staple to keep you strong.
-Yes, fruit contains sugar, but it also has vital nutrients and health-supporting phytochemicals to energize you throughout your day.
-If you enjoyed this blog, you may also like our *free* 5-Staples for Quick Meals to Keep Your Bones Strong course.
+Keeping fruits on hand helps you enjoy this bone-protecting staple to keep you strong.
+Yes, fruit contains sugar, but it also has vital nutrients and health-supporting phytochemicals that energize you and give you bone-building nutrients such as vitamin C. If you enjoyed this blog, you may also like our *free* 5 Staples for Quick Meals to Keep Your Bones Strong course.